sblauth/cashocs/docs/source/tutorial_index.rst

     of the state system, its (numerical) solution, or the definition of suitable cost functionals.
 Therefore, they are straightforward to adapt to the case of shape optimization.

+    On the contrary, the possibility to scale individual terms of a cost functional is only explained in :ref:`demo_scaling` for shape optimization problems, but works completely analogous for optimal control problems.